CountBricks Takeoff Drawing Mastery for Residential Builders

 Deep Dive: Vertical m² Takeoffs Without the Headache

 Residential contractors often underestimate the complexity of vertical surface areas—cladding, slab edges, waterproofing membranes—because most manual workflows focus on floor plans.
-CountBricks analyses elevation sheets alongside plans, calculating vertical m² with the same AI accuracy it brings to floor area counts.
+CountBricks analyzes elevation sheets alongside plans, calculating vertical m² with the same AI accuracy it brings to floor area counts.

 Why Vertical Accuracy Matters